-In its audit, KPMG found:
+In its audit of FFB, KPMG found

-- the financial statements were fairly presented, in all material respects, in accordance with U.S. generally accepted accounting principles; - no matters involving internal control and its operations that are considered material weaknesses; and - no instances of reportable noncompliance with laws and regulations tested.
+- the financial statements were fairly presented, in all material respects, in accordance with U.S. generally accepted accounting principles, - no deficiencies internal control over financial reporting that are considered material weaknesses, and - no instances of reportable noncompliance laws, regulations, and contracts tested.